Albanian morphology: Regular noun endings

 The indefinite form of the noun is identical in the nominative and accusative cases, being the uninflected form of the noun in the singular, and the form noted above in the plural.
 The following are the endings for the dative and ablative cases when the noun is in indefinite form:

 The endings for nouns in definite form are as follows:

 The masculine nouns of "u" type are those whose uninflected form ends in a stressed front vowel or in -h, -k or -g.
 Others are of "i" type.

 For examples of noun declension patterns, see Albanian language (Grammar).

 Pronouns

 Personal pronouns

 The personal pronouns decline for case, as do nouns; they have additional clitic (weak) forms in the accusative and dative.
 Older forms of the personal pronouns for the 3rd person in the ablative case are occasionally found.

-Demonstrative pronoun
+Demonstrative pronouns

 The declension of the demonstrative pronouns is very similar to that of the 3rd person personal pronouns.
 Older forms of demonstrative pronouns in the ablative are occasionally found.